John Dykes (rugby union): International career

 Dykes played for the Scottish international rugby union side a total of 10 times (position: Forward), making his debut against Ireland on 18 February 1898 in Belfast.
 Scotland won the match 8–0; by 2 tries and a conversion.
 His last match was against England on 15 March 1902 at Inverleith.
 He was President of the Scottish Rugby Union from 1920 to 1922.

 Refereeing career

 Dykes refereed the 1919 Inter-City match between Glasgow and Edinburgh.

 Administrative career

 Dykes was President of the Scottish Rugby Union for the period 1920 to 1922.

 Family

 Dykes was born to parents James Dykes and Janet Wilson Murray aka 'Jessie' and had 3 brothers, Alexander, William and James; and 2 sisters, Agnes and Jessie.
 His brother William Dykes also played rugby union for Clydesdale and Glasgow District.
 His son, John Morton Dykes, was a noted amateur golfer who played in the 1936 Walker Cup and was the Scottish Amateur champion in 1951.

-He was the uncle of the brothers, Andrew Dykes and James Dykes who were both Scottish Rugby Union Internationlists.
+He was the uncle of the brothers, Andrew Dykes and James Dykes who were both Scottish Rugby Union Internationalists.